yoonki-kim/esp-va-sdk/README.md

 Espressif has production-ready drivers for a known set of Audio Codecs that we support out of the box.
 Please reach out to your Espressif representative to get a list of these devices and the corresponding driver.
 Once you have the driver, you can rebuild the SDK by

-*   Modifying your *audio_board.mk* file to point to the appropriate audio codec driver
+*   Modifying your *audio_board.cmake* file to point to the appropriate audio codec driver

 ### 8.3.2 Writing your own Audio Codec Driver